jessmcdonald/spotChip/README.md

 # showspotter

-Spotify App to view profile info, listening stats &amp; discover artists playing gigs in your area
+Spotify App to view profile info, see listening stats, play tracks &amp; discover artists playing gigs in your area

 Builts using: